John-Arboleda/HTML-linter/README.md

 ### Setup

-- Download or clone this repository on your computer
+- Clone this repository on your computer.
+Check [this tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) about cloning a GitHub repository
+- Change the current working directory to the location where the respository was cloned.
-- Select active folder: `/html-Linter/bin` in your console
+- Select `/html-Linter/bin` as the working directory.

 ### Usage

-Type `ruby main *path of your HTML file*`
+Run the HTML-linter typing `ruby main *path of your HTML file*` in the terminal, press **Enter**. `/html-Linter/bin` must be the working directory

 If your file does not comply with linter rules, the result will be something like this:

 ![linter_results](./images/linter_results.png)

-If there are no errors *"analysis complete: 0 issues found"* message will appear
+If there are no errors `analysis complete: 0 issues found` message will appear

 ## Authors